Rosuav/Gypsum/plugins/README.rst

   is for you to set and Gypsum to read.

 Poke around in the source code for useful comments about each of these members.
+Note that the above names (subw, conn) are the conventional names in the core as well as in all plugins, so a text search for them should bring up all usage.